dscnsec/DSC-NSEC-Algorithms/4. Stack/find_min/find_min.md

 ## Output

 - For each test case, print the sum of minimum of every contiguous subarray from the list of integers.
-Since the answer may be large, print the answer module **10^9+7**
+Since the answer may be large, print the answer modulo **10^9+7**

 ## Example Input